asulibraries/islandora-repo/README.md

 ## So you want to update an existing Islandora/Drupal Site
 1. pull down the most recent claw-playbook code from github
 2. pull down the most recent isladora-repo code from github (in claw-sandbox folder)
-3. examine your config sync and see if you have things you either want to export and commit or don't care if you lose them - http://localhost:8000/admin/config/development/configuration
+3. examine your config sync and see if you have things you either want to export and commit or don't care if you lose them - http://localhost:8000/admin/config/development/configuration (see Tips for Config Syncing below)
 4. vagrant ssh and cd to /var/www/html/drupal, run composer install
 5. cd /var/www/html/drupal/web, run drush config:import (note that if your step 3 showed that you have config changes in your DB that aren't in code, those would get wiped away by a config:import)
 6. drush udpatedb - to update the database
 7. drush cache-rebuild - to clear the cache

+## Tips on Config Syncing
+* To export content, go to your drupal root such as `/var/www/html/drupal/web` and run `drupal config:export --directory /var/www/html/drupal/config/sync --remove-uuid --remove-config-hash` ([see](https://hechoendrupal.gitbooks.io/drupal-console/content/en/commands/config-export.html))
+* To import content, go to your drupal root such as `/var/www/html/drupal/web` and run `drupal config:import --skip-uuid --directory /var/www/html/drupal/config/sync` ([see](https://hechoendrupal.gitbooks.io/drupal-console/content/en/commands/config-import.html))

 # Deploying to AWS
 An ansible script for provisioning a box on the DEV set up of AWS has been added - aws_provision.yml